StarpTech/graphql-registry/docs/api.md

 # Composition stability

-Whenever a schema is pushed or fetched, Graph-Registry ensures that the constellation of versions or latest is valid.
+Whenever a schema is pushed or fetched, Graph-Registry ensures that the state is valid.

 # API